Proto:The Legend of Zelda: Ocarina of Time Master Quest

 - At the end, if you look to Zelda's Courtyard, the window Zelda looks through is actually a triangle and looks just like a Triforce piece.
 In the final game, it's square.

 - ルピー (rupee) sets the amount of rupees.
 You can set it anywhere from zero to 9999.
-If you have more than 999 rupees, the rupee count will be garbled but otherwise work fine.
+If you have more than 999 rupees, the rupee count will display corrupted graphics but otherwise work fine.

 - ハート (heart) is the life meter.
 The first value is the amount of total hearts you have, and the second field is the amount of hearts you have remaining.
 The total amount of hearts can be set from 3 to 20, the amount of remaining hearts can be set from zero (equaling death) to 20, in quarter increments.